MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

 - **Add Existing on subgrids**: **Add Existing** is not supported for mobile offline for certain types of relationships.
 When you are offline, certain relationships such as relationships that are N:N are read only, and the **Add Existing** command is hidden on subgrids for those relationships.
 Even if the button is unhidden via customization, the command doesn't work in offline.

 - **Web resources**: Web resources are partially supported in offline mode.
-Refer to the table below for more information.
+Refer to the following table for more information.

     |Web resource configuration |Offline support on Android and Windows|Offline support on iOS|
     |-------------|---------|--------|